GuanceCloud/guance-docs/docs/en/monitoring/bot-obs/mysql-performance.md

 }
 ```

->  **Note**: In the self-built DataFlux Func, filter conditions can also be added when writing the intelligent inspection processing function (refer to the sample code configuration).
-Note that the parameters configured in the Guance Cloud studio will override the parameters configured when writing the intelligent inspection processing function.
+>  **Note**: In the  DataFlux Func, filter conditions can also be added when writing the intelligent inspection processing function (refer to the sample code configuration).
+Note that the parameters configured in the Guance studio will override the parameters configured when writing the intelligent inspection processing function.

 ## View Events